 I am always surprised to hear that so many organizations are struggling with Operational Excellence.
 In fact, I regularly hear about situations where OpEx does not produce the expected results.
 Interestingly, we can often bring back the failure of OpEx efforts to 9 causes.
 I, therefore, adhere to a number of principles that ensure the success of the project almost 100%.
-With these causes & success factors in mind, Bilal and I achieved good results during the OpEx project at Metaco.
+With these causes & success factors in mind, Bilal and I achieved good results during the Operational Excellence business case at Metaco.

 9 reasons why Operational Excellence fails and how you can avoid these pitfalls